Unexpected Joshua Tree: Super Bloom Hiking At An Unusual National Park

 Visiting Joshua Tree National Park is a great addition to a vacation to Palm Springs or Southern California in general.
-It’s a very unique National Park and visiting is a very different experience compared with Yellowstone or Yosemite.
+Joshua Tree is a very unique National Park and visiting is a different experience compared with Yellowstone or Yosemite.
 I’d sooner relate it to visiting the Everglades than any other Park.
-There are tons of things to do on a Joshua Tree day trip, but you need to know what to do before you just show up.
+There are tons of things to do in Joshua Tree , but you need to know what to do and where to do it before you just show up.

 What you'll find...